How Many Clients Can A Bookkeeper Handle?

 Make sure you have a good elevator pitch prepared before any networking events.
 You should also bring plenty of business cards to exchange contact information with potential clients.

-Tech can also help as automation can take a big chunk out of the workload, allowing bookkeepers to take on more clients.
+Tech can also help as automation can take a big chunk of the workload, allowing bookkeepers to take on more clients.
 Finally, don’t forget about marketing and networking.
 These are great ways to attract new clients and grow your bookkeeping business.